Cockle (bivalve)

 The mantle has three apertures (inhalant, exhalant, and pedal) for siphoning water and for the foot to protrude.
 Cockles typically burrow using the foot, and feed by filtering plankton from the surrounding water.
 Cockles are capable of "jumping" by bending and straightening the foot.
 As is the case in many bivalves, cockles display gonochorism (the sex of an individual varies according to conditions), and some species reach maturity rapidly.

-The common name "cockle" is also given by seafood sellers to a number of other small, edible marine bivalves which have a somewhat similar shape and sculpture, but are in other families such as the Veneridae (Venus clams) and the ark clams (Arcidae).
+The common name "cockle" is also given by seafood sellers to a number of other small, edible marine bivalves which have a somewhat similar shape and sculpture, but are in other families such as the Veneridae (Venus clams) and the Arcidae (ark clams).
 Cockles in the family Cardiidae are sometimes referred to as "true cockles" to distinguish them from these other species.

 Species

 There are more than 205 living species of cockles, with many more fossil forms.

-The common cockle, (Cerastoderma edule), is widely distributed around the coastlines of Northern Europe, with a range extending west to Ireland, the Barents Sea in the north, Norway in the east, and as far south as Senegal.
+The common cockle (Cerastoderma edule) is widely distributed around the coastlines of Northern Europe, with a range extending west to Ireland, the Barents Sea in the north, Norway in the east, and as far south as Senegal.

 The dog cockle, Glycymeris glycymeris, has a similar range and habitat to the common cockle, but is not at all closely related, being in the family Glycymerididae.
 The dog cockle is edible, but due to its toughness when cooked it is generally not eaten, although a process is being developed to solve this problem.

-The blood cockle, Tegillarca granosa (not related to the true cockles, instead in the ark clam family, Arcidae) is extensively cultured from southern Korea to Malaysia.
+The blood cockle, Tegillarca granosa (not related to the true cockles, instead in the ark clam family, Arcidae), is extensively cultured from southern Korea to Malaysia.

 Genera

-Genera within the family Cardiidae include:
+Living genera within the family Cardiidae include: